 Our home

-Lavender house is a welcoming, detached home located in Birmingham providing care for up to three children aged 8 to 16.
+Lavender house is a welcoming, detached home located in Staffordshire providing care for up to two children aged 7 to 17.
 The home offers a safe, nurturing environment where children are supported to grow, thrive, and reach their full potential.

 First and Foremost, a Home for Children

 Lavender House is a fully refurbished, detached family-style home located in Birmingham, thoughtfully designed to provide a safe, welcoming, and nurturing environment for children to thrive.
-The home accommodates up to three young people aged 8 to 16 year old children with social, emotional, behavioural difficulties offering them a place to feel secure, valued, and supported.
+The home accommodates up to two young people aged 7 to 17 year old children with social, emotional, behavioural difficulties offering them a place to feel secure, valued, and supported.

 Each child has their own spacious bedroom, which can be personalised during their transition into the home helping to foster a sense of comfort, identity, and belonging from the outset.